mpdf/mpdf.github.io/headers-footers/method-1.md

 ---

 <div class="alert alert-danger" role="alert" markdown="1">
-  **Deprecated** since mPDF >= 6
+  **Deprecated** since mPDF &ge; 6

   non-HTML is now handled as HTML as well
 </div>

 This uses <span class="smallblock">RUNTIME</span> <span class="smallblock">NON-HTML</span> headers & footers.
 This is the simplest & quickest way to define a header/footer for the whole document if you need limited control over styling.
 There are several variants of this method, using string or array.
 The simplest form does not allow different header/footer for <span class="smallblock">ODD</span> and <span class="smallblock">EVEN</span> pages.

 # Setting a Header/Footer at the start of a document

 ## Variant #1 (Simplest form)

 Use a single command with a string as parameter, to set a header/footer at the right margin of the page on
 <span class="smallblock">ODD</span> pages, and left margin for <span class="smallblock">EVEN</span> pages
 (if <span class="smallblock">DOUBLE-SIDED</span> document), or right margin for all pages.

 ```php